ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/how-to-create-uniq-factory-using-toolkit.md

 The goal of this guide is to help you create your first Uniq Factory on the Ultra Testnet network.

-## Accessing the Toolkit
+## Accessing the Tool Kit

-To access the Ultra Toolkit, please visit: https://toolkit.ultra.io
+To access the Ultra Tool Kit, please visit: https://toolkit.ultra.io

-Once you're on the Toolkit homepage, click on the network selection component on the top right of your screen.
+Once you're on the Tool Kit homepage, click on the network selection component on the top right of your screen.

 ![](../../fundamentals/images/toolkit-network-selection.png)